About the Dictionary of Irish Biography

-An indispensable work of reference for scholars, journalists, broadcasters, genealogists, diplomats, and the general reader interested in Ireland’s past or in biography, it is an educational resource of huge potential.
+An indispensable work of reference for scholars, journalists, broadcasters, genealogists, diplomats, and the general reader interested in Ireland’s past or in biography, the DIB is an educational resource of huge potential.

-The chronological scope of the Dictionary extends from the earliest times to the twenty-first century.
+The chronological scope of the DIB extends from the earliest times to the twenty-first century.
+Biographical subjects include artists, scientists, lawyers, actors, musicians, writers in Irish and English, politicians, sporting figures, criminals and saints.
 The living are not included.
-The online edition is updated twice yearly.
-Revisions and corrections are undertaken biannually.

 ‘Publication of the RIA’s Dictionary of Irish Biography is an epoch-making event in the history of Irish scholarship.
-It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth’.
+It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth’ - Seamus Heaney (read Heaney's address at the launch of the DIB in Belfast in 2009)